 Snow Quest is a scavenger hunt with a tube of magic glitter and a crystal as the final reward but the real payoff are the activities along the way that are easier to discover if you’re being guided by a game.
 We found the Magic Tree Bouldering Room where the boys practically skipped through the small, extended plastic pieces set into the walls, while mommy was reminded of her age from trying (see video below).
 Then, the boys raced against others on oversized bikes, with snow tires, along a winding track, shot arrows into bales of straw at Serrano Archery Range and flipped their hearts out at Blitzen’s Bungee.
 Zipliners sped overhead and North Pole characters beckoned with homemade treats everywhere.

-Back at the resort, a 10 minute walk will take you to Lake Arrowhead Village.
+Back at the resort, a 10-minute walk will take you to Lake Arrowhead Village.

 To make up for it, our waitress offered us a free dessert, which was more than enough.

-Also fun in the Village, but only on weekends during winter, is Lollipop Park, where kids can ride a carousel, bumper cars and, of course, eat lollipops!
-We missed this since we came during the week, in the early winter, but now that we are Lake Arrowhead veterans, we can’t wait to try out the kayaking and waterskiing available in the summers and who knows?
+Also fun in the Village, but only on weekends during wintertime, is Lollipop Park, where kids can ride a carousel, bumper cars and, of course, eat lollipops from the candy store!
+We missed this since we came during the week, in the early winter, but now that we are Lake Arrowhead veterans, we can’t wait to try out kayaking, waterskiing, rock climbing, mountain biking, and other outdoor activities available in the summers and who knows?
 Maybe I’ll have better luck fishing in Lake Arrowhead than I did in Big Bear.
 Certainly can’t be worse.

 Lake Arrowhead is about a two-hour drive from Los Angeles via the US 101-S and CA 60-E or the US 101-S and I 10-E